mtumilowicz/clojure-ring-reitit-h2-workshop/README.md

             * update-in , which can be
               used to update values in such nested maps
                 * (update-in users [:kyle :summary :average :monthly] + 500)
+* destructuring
+    * (defn describe-salary [person]
+      (let [first (:first-name person)
+      last (:last-name person)
+      annual (:salary person)]
+      (println first last "earns" annual)))
+    * (defn describe-salary-2 [{first :first-name
+      last :last-name
+      annual :salary}]
+      (println first last "earns" annual))
+    * map destructuring
+        * (defn describe-salary-2 [{first :first-name
+          last :last-name
+          annual :salary}]
+          (println first last "earns" annual))
+        * Now suppose that you also want to bind a bonus percentage, which may or may not exist.
+            * (defn describe-salary-3 [{first :first-name
+              last :last-name
+              annual :salary
+              bonus :bonus-percentage :or {bonus 5}}]
+            * The value for :or is a map where the bound symbol (here category) is bound to the expression "Category not found".
+When category is not found in client, it is instead found in the :or map and bound to that value instead.

+        * Finally, similar to the case of vectors, map bindings can use the :as option to bind the complete hash map to a name.
+          * (defn describe-person [{first :first-name last :last-name bonus :bonus-percentage
+            :or {bonus 5}
+            :as p}]
+        * (defn greet-user [{:keys [first-name last-name]}] (println "Welcome," first-name last-name))
 * function definition
     * (defn addition-function [x y]
       (+ x y))